Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-sdk/2-x/usage-tips.md

 :::

-If your main library is not in the list specified previously or you prefer pure TypeScript solutions, install the `@telegram-apps/sdk` package:
+If your main library is not on the list specified above or if you prefer a pure TypeScript solution, install the `@telegram-apps/sdk` package:

 ::: code-group